TalkingSkunk/FrontEnd-EasyRedditTrackerForCrypto/README.md

 ## Description
-RedditEcko! is a response web app that automatically pushes Reddit news feed on on crypto currencies.
+RedditGecko! is a response web app that automatically pushes Reddit news feed on on crypto currencies.
 Once the user logged in, he is presented with a sticker board which has 6 automatically updating stickers.
 Each sticker includes a type of crypto currency, its price information in the past 24 hours and a relevant Reddit about it.
 By combing price information and Reddit post, RedditEcko! gives the user a cut-edge adavange in information gathering for crypto currency.

 ### User_Story

 - You are an investor in cryptocurrency.
-- You need a web host where you can easily track my stocks investment.
+- You need a web host where you can easily track my crypto currency investment.
-- With the web host, you will be able to store your investment info, and keep updated with latest news.
+- With the web host, you will be able to store your investment info, and keep updated with latest related Reddit posts.

 ### Features

 **What needs are we meeting?**
-- From the beginning, the system of how we buy and sell goods has always been changing.
-With the advent of technological advancements, our society is changing rapidly.
-This change could and probably will include our world's current currency system.
-With the looming changes, the investors have shown growing interest in the future of the currency system.
-Under the changing global economic circumstances, we see a needs gap of many potential investors.
-We want to meet their needs, so that they may:
-1. Be able to search the current stocks prices of User's choice of cryptocurrency.
-2. Keep up to date with the latest news of the User's choices.
-3. Be able to store the User's choices when he logs into the web host.
+- Information is probablly the most valuable resource to crypto currency investor nowdays.
+Among all the new different information sharing platforms, Reddit is the most popular one.
+However, the nature of Reddit doesn't give the user options to quickly peak into the information.
+Moreover, switching between price index sites and Reddit page can be pain when user is trying to track multiple crypto currencies.
+With RedditGecko!, we want to deliver a integrated experience that:

+1. Display the crucial price information together with the Reddit post.
+2. Automatically refresh and generate new Reddit posts to keep user update to market movement.

 **What would be the foreseeable consequence of the needs if unmet?**
 - If we do not meet the aforementioned needs of the investors, then: